-We have an internal service run by ComPath that is able to screen cell lines for Mycoplasma and rodent viral pathogens.
-There are also various external services that will do this e.g. RADIL.
+We have an internal service run by ComPath at Gilles Plains that is able to screen cell lines for Mycoplasma and many other rodent viral pathogens.

 If the AEC has approved my project, do I need any other approvals before starting my work?

 The AEC deals with the ethics around animal use and does not focus on every aspect of scientific best practice or the logistics and available space of the site specifically.
-For example, the AEC does not oversee the methods used to maintain the SOPF status of the facility.
-The AEC, the Bioresources manager and the Director of Research Support Services must all be satisfied your research project can be undertaken in SAHMRI.
+For example, the AEC does not oversee the methods used to maintain the SPF status of the facility.
+The AEC, the Veterinary Manager, Bioresources must be satisfied your research project can be undertaken in SAHMRI, before it commences.
 You should always consult the Veterinary Manager, Bioresources through a pre-study meeting to ensure your SOPs are available electronically and the methods you are using adhere to the practices currently used in the facility.
-It is always best to show the Bioresources Manager your application before you submit it to the AEC.
+It is always best to show the Veterinary Manager, Bioresources your application before you submit it to the AEC.
 If you have any enquiries please contact email@example.com .

 What are the ARRIVE guidelines?